 - Exchanging our services for other services provided by a family

 Caregivers should also be aware of our respite policy.
 We understand some individuals often engage in challenging behaviors which may require the assistance of respite care providers skilled in behavior management.
 For this reason, we do not prohibit our staff from providing private respite care for families.
 However, we do not allow technicians who provide ABA therapy to a family to provide respite care to the same family; we do this to prevent conflicts of interest arising from a dual relationship.
 You are responsible for payment if you utilize our respite services, as insurance does not cover these.

 Learn More About ABA Therapy

 Among our many priorities for caregivers, ABA Centers of America does everything in our power to provide ample resources regarding ABA therapy.
 Whether detailing the importance of early intervention, providing insights via our blogs, or showcasing the many events we put on for our clients, our website is your #1 source for all things regarding ABA therapy.

 We couldn’t be more excited to begin this journey with you.
 Please note that the Caregiver Handbook acknowledgment form must be agreed upon and signed before our services begin.
-Contact us at (844) 923-4322 for additional information regarding our company or services.
+Contact us at 844-923-4222 or contact our website for additional information regarding our company or services.